SAP-archive/cloud-workflow-codejam/exercises/02/readme.md

     type: org.cloudfoundry.managed-service
 ```

-The first two references are in the modules' "requires" sections, referring to the third reference, which is the name of the item in the resources section.
+The first two references are in the modules' `requires` sections, referring to the third reference, which is the name of the item in the `resources` section.

 As you've already created an instance of the Workflow service, with the name "workflow", you must modify the references.

-:point_right: First, change each of the three occurrences of "workflow_workflowtiles" to "workflow".
+:point_right: First, change each of the three occurrences of `workflow_workflowtiles` to `workflow`.

-:point_right: Now, modify the "type" of the "workflow" resource; the instance already exists, so the type should be `org.cloudfoundry.existing-service` rather than `org.cloudfoundry.managed-service`.
+:point_right: Now, modify the "type" of the `workflow` resource; the instance already exists, so the type should be `org.cloudfoundry.existing-service` rather than `org.cloudfoundry.managed-service`.
 Make this modification - it should be on the very last line that you see here in this YAML.

-As a result of the modifications, each instance of "workflow_workflowtiles" should have been changed, and the last section of the YAML should now look like this:
+As a result of the modifications, each instance of `workflow_workflowtiles` should have been changed, and the last section of the YAML should now look like this:

 ```yaml
   - name: workflow